Hecate

 Hecate was one of several deities worshipped in ancient Athens as a protector of the oikos (household), alongside Zeus, Hestia, Hermes, and Apollo.
-In the post-Christian writings of the Chaldean Oracles (2nd–3rd century CE) she was also regarded with (some) rulership over earth, sea, and sky, as well as a more universal role as Savior (Soteira), Mother of Angels and the Cosmic World Soul.
+In the post-Christian writings of the Chaldean Oracles (2nd–3rd century CE) she was also regarded with (some) rulership over earth, sea, and sky, as well as a more universal role as Savior (Soteira), Mother of Angels and the Cosmic World Soul (Anima Mundi).

 Regarding the nature of her cult, it has been remarked, "she is more at home on the fringes than in the centre of Greek polytheism.
 Intrinsically ambivalent and polymorphous, she straddles conventional boundaries and eludes definition."

-The Romans knew her by the epithet of Trivia, an epithet she shares with Diana/Artemis, each in their roles as protector of travel and of the crossroads (trivia, "three ways").
+The Romans often knew her by the epithet of Trivia, an epithet she shares with Diana, each in their roles as protector of travel and of the crossroads (trivia, "three ways").
+Hecate was closely identified with Diana and Artemis in the Roman era.

-Name and origin
+Name

-The origin of the name Hecate (Ἑκάτη, Hekátē) and the original country of her worship are both unknown, though several theories have been proposed.

-Greek origin
+Etymology

-Whether or not Hecate's worship originated in Greece, some scholars have suggested that the name derives from a Greek root, and several potential source words have been identified.
-For example, ἑκών "willing" (thus, "she who works her will" or similar), may be related to the name Hecate.
-However, no sources suggested list will or willingness as a major attribute of Hecate, which makes this possibility unlikely.
-Another Greek word suggested as the origin of the name Hecate is Ἑκατός Hekatos, an obscure epithet of Apollo interpreted as "the far reaching one" or "the far-darter".
+Potential Greek source words have been suggested for the goddess's name.
+The word ἑκών, meaning "willing" (thus, "she who works her will" or similar), may be related to the name Hecate.
+However, no sources suggested list will or willingness as a major attribute of Hecate, which calls this assertion into question.
+Another Greek word suggested as the origin of the name Hecate is Ἑκατός Hekatos, an obscure epithet of Apollo interpreted as "the far-reaching one" or "the far-darter".
 This has been suggested in comparison with the attributes of the goddess Artemis, strongly associated with Apollo and frequently equated with Hecate in the classical world.
 Supporters of this etymology suggest that Hecate was originally considered an aspect of Artemis prior to the latter's adoption into the Olympian pantheon.
 Artemis would have, at that point, become more strongly associated with purity and maidenhood, on the one hand, while her originally darker attributes like her association with magic, the souls of the dead, and the night would have continued to be worshipped separately under her title Hecate.
 Though often considered the most likely Greek origin of the name, the Ἑκατός theory does not account for her worship in Asia Minor, where her association with Artemis seems to have been a late development, and the competing theories that the attribution of darker aspects and magic to Hecate were themselves not originally part of her cult.
 R. S. P. Beekes rejected a Greek etymology and suggested a Pre-Greek origin.